-- Downer Ending: Simone dies at the hands of an ex-boyfriend and Resine never dates ever again.
+- Downer Ending: Simone, feeling suicidal, dies at the hands of an ex-boyfriend and Resine never dates ever again.

-- Enter Stage Window: Simone's favored method of entering and exiting her dorm room.
+- Enter Stage Window: Simone's favored method of entering and exiting her dorm room is through the window.

 - Good Smoking, Evil Smoking: Simone smokes cigarettes, highlighting her rebellious nature.